Bachelor of Science in Education in Secondary Education: World Languages

-Although your degree is awarded by the College of Education, this degree program requires you to complete major requirements for a language program in the College of Liberal Arts.
+Although your degree is awarded by the College of Education and Human Development, this degree program requires you to complete major requirements for a language program in the College of Liberal Arts.
 To develop foreign-language proficiency, you will complete introductory, intermediate and advanced coursework for your chosen foreign language.
-You will
+You will learn

-- learn to read complex literary texts and narratives,
+- to read complex literary texts and narratives,

-- study the cultural context of the language, including its society, history and/or mythology.
+- the cultural context of the language, including its society, history and/or mythology.

-To develop instructional competency, you will complete the requirements for the secondary education majors within the College of Education.
+To develop instructional competency, you will complete the requirements for the secondary education majors within the College of Education and Human Development.
 You will learn

 - how to create and use student- and teacher-produced materials;